wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getblockcount.md

 ---
-title: zec:getblockcount \[POST\]
+title: getblockcount - Zcash
-description: Returns the number of blocks in the best valid block chain.
+description: Example code for the getblockcount json-rpc method. Сomplete guide on how to use getblockcount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters